 Biography: Amy Schwartz

-Schwartz has attended glassblowing classes at UrbanGlass and The Haystack Mountain School of Crafts, Deer Isle, ME.
+Schwartz has attended glassblowing classes at UrbanGlass and The Haystack Mountain School of Crafts, Deer Isle, Maine.
 She has studied extensively with William Gudenrath, Ruth King, and Lino Tagliapietra, and maintains her own glassblowing practice.
-In 2007, Schwartz received a M.S. in Leadership in Museum Education from the Bank Street College of Education.
+In 2007, Schwartz received a MS in Leadership in Museum Education from the Bank Street College of Education.